Cyber Security Compromise Assessments vs Vulnerability Assessments

-With growing global regulations around data protection in the enterprise, from GDPR in Europe to the new NIST framework in the US, information security managers need the ability to quickly discover and address security breaches and then validate whether the network and its endpoints are in fact clean of malware, APTs, and unauthorized access.
-That’s why Compromise Assessments are just as important as their more widely adopted cousins the pen test and vulnerability assessment.
+With growing global regulations around data protection in the enterprise, from GDPR in Europe to the new NIST framework in the US, information security managers need the ability to quickly discover and address security breaches, malicious activity, and indicators of compromise (IOCs) already present in their IT environments.

 What is a Cyber Security Compromise Assessment?

-Any proactive cybersecurity strategy needs to include an assessment of your current security posture and state.
-Attackers are often resident inside a network for months, sometimes years, before being detected using malware to infect endpoints.
-As evidenced by the growing number of breaches, existing technologies are no longer enough to stop all threats from penetrating the perimeter.
+As evidenced by the growing number of data breaches, existing technologies are no longer enough to stop threats (and threat actors) from penetrating your perimeter.
 The 2017 Hacker’s Playbook™ Findings Report found “malware infiltration success rates in excess of 60 percent, and the ability to successfully move laterally as high as 70 percent of the time.”

-While vulnerability assessments and penetration tests look for security gaps and vulnerabilities, they do not detect existing compromises.
-Today’s enterprises need to add compromise assessments to their security practices to proactively verify whether a network has already been breached and more effectively mitigate risk, enabling faster incident response and allowing network managers to act quickly and remediate cyber attacks in near real-time.
+While vulnerability assessments and penetration tests look for security gaps and vulnerabilities, they do not detect existing compromises and attacker activity.
+Today’s enterprises need to add compromise assessments to their security program to proactively verify whether a network has already been breached and more effectively mitigate risk, enabling faster incident response and allowing network managers to act quickly and remediate cyber attacks in near real-time.

 Since a Compromise Assessment focuses on identifying previously unknown, successful or ongoing compromises, the tools and techniques used to perform the assessment must be able to identify post breach activity, dormant and hidden malware, malicious use of credentials, and Command and Control (C2) traffic.

 Assessing Your Compromise State

 How do you assess your compromise state?
 While there are a handful of custom methodologies for conducting cyber security compromise assessments, these are often bundled with response services engagements that use mostly manual processes to comb through logs and analytics from security systems — sometimes taking months to complete and being littered with false positives/false negatives.

 Infocyte has found that independent scans of your network’s endpoints using a methodology called Forensic State Analysis (FSA) is the most effective approach.
 An FSA-based approach allows you to: